groupdocs-comparison-cloud/GroupDocs.Comparison-Products/english/comparison/ruby/_index.md

 overview:
     enable: true
     content: |
-      GroupDocs.Comparison for Cloud is a REST API that enables your Ruby applications to fetch two ‎documents of supported file format, compare those ‎same format documents and find differences ‎between them.
-The SDK allows you to make a resultant file and enables you to ‎accept or reject the ‎retrieved changes.
-Our Document Comparison SDK allows easy integration ‎into your existing Ruby ‎applications, to empower your end-users to compare documents, spreadsheets, ‎presentations, ‎Microsoft Visio diagrams, emails, and files of many other formats.‎‎‎
+      GroupDocs.Comparison for Cloud is a REST API that enables your Ruby applications to fetch two documents of supported file format, compare those same format documents and find differences between them.
+The SDK allows you to make a resultant file and enables you to accept or reject the retrieved changes.
+Our Document Comparison SDK allows easy integration into your existing Ruby applications, to empower your end-users to compare documents, spreadsheets, presentations, Microsoft Visio diagrams, emails, and files of many other formats.
     tabs:
       enable: true